Vitrum 2020 Pulse

 With the aforementioned ideas as a background, this edition of the Vitrum Festival will present two exhibitions and a number of workshops and performances enabling different perspectives to manifest in the same city over the course of two months.
 International and local artists will show their work in different locations of Kaunas, guiding the public through an exploration of glass as a material as well as a metaphor for different aspects of life and human existence.

-In particular, the exhibition Clear Space invites artists from Lithuania, Latvia, and Estonia to reflect about the idea of transparency as one of glass’s more valuable properties while also questioning how this characteristic is present in sociopolitical relationships and whether it is desirable or not.
-In a different way, The Sharp Edge of Glass will present the work of five international artists, generating a narrative around ideas of opacity and resistance in relation to challenges that require overcoming social limitations.
+In particular, the exhibition Clear Space invited artists from Lithuania, Latvia, and Estonia to reflect about the idea of transparency as one of glass’s more valuable properties while also questioning how this characteristic is present in sociopolitical relationships and whether it is desirable or not.
+In a different way, The Sharp Edge of Glass presented the work of five international artists, generating a narrative around ideas of opacity and resistance in relation to challenges that require overcoming social limitations.
 All concepts are, in many cases, visible in the artists’ work, both in a material and conceptual way.

 International Glass Art Festival Vitrum 2020 Pulsas | Pulse